Sangu80/Data-Interaction-Copilot/README.md

 ![copilot-banner](assets/banner.gif) <!-- Replace with actual image path -->

-Welcome to my submission for **Part 2B** of the **Data Science Coding Test – 12 May 2025**.
-This project is a compact, schema-aware data assistant — think of it as an "EDA Copilot" powered by large language models (LLMs), built for analysts who want powerful, conversational control over their data.
+Welcome to compact, schema-aware data assistant — think of it as an "EDA Copilot" powered by large language models (LLMs), built for analysts who want powerful, conversational control over their data.

 ---